-Starting in early 2019, CORHIO and QHN will implement a "query-based" exchange pilot so that jails healthcare provider’s caregivers) can access clinical health information data for individuals being booked into jails.
-In general this information would include information on recent hospital or emergency room admissions and recent providers that are connected to the HIE.
+In 2019, CORHIO and QHN began implementing a "query-based" exchange pilot so that jails healthcare provider’s caregivers) can access clinical health information data for individuals being booked into jails.
+In general this includes information on recent hospital or emergency room admissions and recent providers that are connected to the HIE.
 The outcome of the pilot will inform future efforts to broadly roll out access to query the HIE’s for all remaining jails in the state.

 CORHIO & QHN improve the quality of healthcare by:

 Both QHN and CORHIO are valuable partners in the Medication Consistency Pilot.
 By leveraging resources between the two HIE’s, OBH will support delivery of interoperability features across the criminal justice system to allow for more secure data sharing, improved care transitions and ultimately better health outcomes for this vulnerable population.

 Jails interested in having access to query the information in the HIEs should contact Danielle Culp with the Office of Behavioral Health at email@example.com or at 303.866.7110.